• Home

 Narrated by Shah Rukh Khan, with fireworks exploding over open ocean — claim your viewing spot at least 30 minutes early.

-Staterooms and Pricing — What You're Actually Getting
+Staterooms and Pricing — What You Are Actually Getting

 Garden View with Verandah stateroom on the Disney Adventure — queen bed, underwater artwork, and Imagination Garden balcony